grych/drab/README.md

 All the Drab functions (callbacks, event handlers) are placed in the module called `Commander`.
 Think about it as a controller for the live pages.
 Commanders are similar to Phoenix controllers and should be placed in `web/commanders` directory.

 To enable Drab on the specific pages, you need to add the directive `use Drab.Controller` to your application controller.
-Notice that it will enable Drab on all the pages under the specific controller.

 Remember the difference: `controller` renders the page while `commander` works on the live page.